chainsawriot/hkrug_tm/notes.md

 High variance / overfit: more data may not help, less feature (feature selection, feature extraction), regularization

 Reference: [Andrew Ng.
 Advice for applying Machine Learning](http://see.stanford.edu/materials/aimlcs229/ML-advice.pdf)

+[1]: actually, the e1071::svm can accept sparse matrix such as DocumentTermMatrix (which is a Triplet Sparse Matrix format from the slam package) as the X argument but you cannot scale the features in sparse matrix.
+You may try svm(x = trainingX, y = as.factor(trainingy)) but the accuracy is very bad because the features are not scaled.
+BTW, scaling in SVM means centering the feature to zero mean and unit variance.